dombrant/100-days-of-code/r1-log.md

 ### R1D95 (June 16th, 2018)
 Today I got closer to being done with version 2.0 of my Blurry Image Load library.
 I've finished all the CSS and JS work necessary, now I just need to update the README and CHANGELOG, and then merge it into the master branch.

+### R1D96 (July 8th, 2018)
+Today I finished the changes in the v2 branch for my Blurry Image Load library.
+I merged it into master and got some new experience with resolving merge conflicts.